andybest/ShaderFiddle/README.md

 	uniform float iGlobalTime	// Time in seconds uniform vec2 iResolution	// Viewport resolution
 	uniform vec4 iDate			// {year, month, day, time in seconds}
+	uniform sampler2D iFFT		// FFT data (256x1 texture, data is in the red channel)

 The fragment colour is output with the variable